designcodemastery/vscode-c--profile/README.md

 Here are the following steps I used to create thsi VSCode Profile.

 Setting up a C++ development environment in VS Code with CMake and Ninja involves a few key extensions and configuration steps.
-I'll guide you through creating a custom VS Code profile tailored for this project.

 ## Steps to Set Up the C++ Development Profile with CMake and Ninja:

 ### 1. Create a New Profile:
 - Open the Command Palette (**Ctrl+Shift+P** or **Cmd+Shift+P**).
 - Search for "***Profiles: Create Profile.***"
 - Name the profile something like "***C++ Development with CMake & Ninja.***"

 ### 2. Install the Required Extensions:
 You'll need a few extensions to work efficiently with C++, CMake, and Ninja in VS Code.